-Health Sciences Area of Emphasis (A.S.)
+Health Sciences (A.S.)

 Nursing and Allied Health Associate of Science Degree

 Program Description

 The Health Sciences degree at Motlow provides a program of study for students who want to pursue a career in health care.
 Some students enter this program and then, if accepted, transfer into a nursing program or an allied health program.